IIIF/api/source/presentation/4.0/model.md

 > `"type": "Quantity"`

 A Quantity expresses a quantity through a numerical value and associated unit of measurement.
 The value of `unit` _MUST_ be drawn from the list of possible units, or a registered extension.
+The definition of `unit` defines the [list of possible units](#unit).

 __Properties__<br/>
 A Quantity _MUST_ have the following properties: [type](#type), [quantityValue](#value), and [unit](#unit).<br/><br/>